Car Insurance Germany 2026: 6 Money-Saving Rights Drivers Miss

 How to use it

-If your insurer raises the premium mid-contract you get a Sonderkündigungsrecht and can leave within one month of the new tariff letter, outside the November window.
-The new insurer will usually handle the cancellation for you — start the comparison in October so you do not miss the deadline.
+If your insurer raises the premium mid-contract, §40 VVG gives you a Sonderkündigungsrecht: you can leave within one month of receiving the insurer's notice, outside the November window.
+Start the comparison in October so the new insurer can handle the cancellation for you.

 Benefit 2: Free add-ons that come standard in Vollkasko

 Most comprehensive (Vollkasko) and many partial (Teilkasko) policies bundle small but useful services into the base premium.
 You already pay for them.
-The trick is using them when something actually happens.
+The trick is knowing they exist before something goes wrong.

 What this saves